atdiva/python-tools/README.md

   * RegimeSwitchDetect.py
     **Question: Where do statistically significant changes in distribution occur within a time series?**
     Description: Detects regime shifts by comparing distributions before and after candidate change points.

+  * RealTimeSurgeDetection.py
+    **Question: When do we expect the peak surge time to occur under uncertainty?**
+    Description: Implements an Extended Kalman Filter to track and estimate the timing and amplitude of transient surge events in noisy signals in real time.